-The Vitodens may generally only be delivered to the countries listed on the type plate.
+The condensing system boiler may generally only be delivered to the countries listed on the type plate.
 For deliveries to other countries, approved contractors must arrange individual approval on their own initiative and in accordance with the law of the country in question.